txstate-etc/dataloader-factory/README.md

   // the keys MUST appear in the result objects so that your
   // extractKey function can retrieve them
   fetch: async (keys, filters) => [] // required

   // function that can pull the foreign key out of the result object
   // must match the interface of the keys you're using in your fetch function
   extractKey: item => item.authorId // required

+  // advanced usage only, covered later in this readme matchKey?: (key:KeyType, item:ReturnType) => boolean

   // generated dataloaders will not keep a cache
   skipCache: false

   // maxBatchSize to be passed to each DataLoader
   maxBatchSize: 1000

   // cacheKeyFn to be passed to each DataLoader
   cacheKeyFn: key => stringify(key)

   // each call to DataLoader.load() should return one row instead of
   // an array of rows
   returnOne: false

   // set idLoaderKey to the registered name of an ID Loader to automatically
   // prime it with any results gathered
   // NOTE: if your fetch function returns result objects that differ from those of